c565659/MANUAL_AI_SYSTEM/DATABASE/Typography/Hierarchy_and_Paragraph_Styles.md

 If the selected Template File defines a visual distance in millimeters, that value takes priority.

-If no template-specific distance is defined, use the approved Typography spacing rule.
+If no template-specific distance is defined, the visual distance between H1 and the directly following H2 or H3 shall equal one H1 Leading value defined by the selected Template File.

+A template-specific spacing value always takes priority over this fallback rule.

 The distance shall be measured from visible text to visible text, not from oversized text-frame boundaries.